manish-garodia/manish-garodia/common/lib-cellar/procedures/vm-real-axons/vm-real-axons.md

 		Output:

 		```
-		New 'phoenix123546:1 (mgarodia)' desktop is phoenix123546:1
+		New 'phoenix211284:1 (mgarodia)' desktop is phoenix211284:1

 		Starting applications specified in /home/mgarodia/.vnc/xstartup
-		Log file is /home/mgarodia/.vnc/phoenix123546:1.log
+		Log file is /home/mgarodia/.vnc/phoenix211284:1.log
 		```

 		The VNC server is back.
-You can connect with the VNC viewview, for example TigerVNC, again.
+You can connect with the VNC viewer, for example TigerVNC, again.

 ## Acknowledgements